Finding the Best Hip Quiver

 The OMP No Spill Quiver

-If you're the kind of gal or guy who HATES extras, add-ons, or bells and whistles of any kind, the OMP No Spill Quiver is what you're looking for.
+If you're the kind of gal or guy who HATES extras, add-ons, or bells and whistles of any kind, the OMP No Spill Quiver may be what you're looking for.

 It is a quiver, and it holds arrows, and it's got some pictures of leaves on it.
-For those of you who appreciate WYSIWYG products ("what you see if what you get"), this is it.
+For those of you who appreciate WYSIWYG products ("what you see if what you get"), this may be a good option.

 That may sound disparaging, but I don't mean it to be.
-This is an excellent quiver that's lightweight, simple, and easy to store, and if you're going to the range to relax and let a few arrows loose, and you don't need a ton of storage space or room for oodles are arrows, this is a great option.
+I think this is an excellent quiver that's lightweight, simple, and easy to store, and if you're going to the range to relax and let a few arrows loose, and you don't need a ton of storage space or room for oodles are arrows, this can be a great option.

 The most attractive aspect of this quiver is the "no spill" feature.
-If you're klutzy or have less experience, that's a fantastic thing.
+If you're klutzy or have less experience, that can be a fantastic thing.

 Two other things: 1) OMP is a reliable company, and I actually use one of their arm guards, and I'm quite happy with it; and 2) This quiver isn't quite durable enough for broadheads, so if that's what you need, this isn't the quiver for you.